Observation-Management-Service/ewms-task-management-service/README.md

 Concurrently, the service sends updates to the WMS for each taskforce in a job event log.
 Taskforces share a job event log if they start on the same day.
 A new file is created as needed, and files are deleted after a period of inactivity.

-For statelessness, when the TMS restarts, aggregated taskforce updates will be re-sent to the WMS, which handles these appropriately.
+For statelessness, when the TMS restarts, snapshot'd taskforce updates will be re-sent to the WMS, which handles these appropriately.

 ## How to Build